h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 #### Solution

-As the correlation coefficient increases from 0 to 0.9, we can observe several key changes in the 95% probability regions:
+As the correlation coefficient increases from $\rho = 0$ to $\rho = 0.9$, we can observe several key changes in the 95% probability regions:

-1. **From circle to ellipse**: At ρ = 0, the probability region is a perfect circle, indicating that the variables are independent.
+1. **From circle to ellipse**: At $\rho = 0$, the probability region is a perfect circle, indicating that the variables are independent.
 As correlation increases, the region becomes increasingly elliptical.

-2. **Increased elongation**: The ellipse becomes more elongated along the diagonal line y = x, with the ratio of major to minor axes increasing.
+2. **Increased elongation**: The ellipse becomes more elongated along the diagonal line $y = x$, with the ratio of major to minor axes increasing.

 3. **Rotation alignment**: The major axis of the ellipse aligns with the direction of positive correlation (from lower left to upper right).